CiscoDevNet/intersight-powershell/docs/Get-IntersightStorageVirtualDriveExtension.md

  [-Tag <String>] [<CommonParameters>]
 ```
 ## DESCRIPTION
-Read a &apos;StorageVirtualDriveExtension&apos; resource.,
+Read a &apos;StorageVirtualDriveExtension&apos; resource.

-Note :- The output returns by the ParameterSet "QueryParam" cannot be piped to the New or Set cmdlet.
+A maximum of 10,000 objects can be retrieved in a single invocation.

 Note :- The output returns by the ParameterSet "QueryParam" cannot be piped to the New or Set cmdlet.

 ## EXAMPLES